 Now that you have learned about self-efficacy and how it can increase your child’s ability to persist through challenges, consider using the following steps to support your teen in understanding and developing self-efficacy.

 - Show the student videos explaining self-efficacy, the four sources, and the mastery log to your child and discuss the concepts.
 Refer to these concepts as the topics arise naturally.
 Share situations when your self-efficacy was low and how you worked to increase your self-efficacy through focusing on your effort and progress.

-- Use the Growth vs Fixed Mindset chart to explain to your child that intelligence is not fixed, but can be grown with effort.
-When your child tells you that he or she can’t do something or isn’t good at it, ask why they think that.
-Focus on your child’s past learning, and add the word “yet” to your child’s fixed mindset statements (for example, “I can’t do this—yet”).
+- Use the Growth Versus Fixed Mindset chart to explain to your child that intelligence is not fixed, but can be grown with effort.
+When your child tells you that they can’t do something or aren’t good at it, ask why they think that.
+Focus on your child’s past learning and add the word “yet” to your child’s fixed mindset statements (for example, “I can’t do this—yet”).

 - Talk about the brain as a muscle that grows stronger with exercise.
 Statements like “I know—I was never good at math” or “Our family is good at a lot of things, but math isn’t one of them” reinforce negative, fixed mindsets.
 However, reinforcing the concept that ability can grow builds self-efficacy, which helps your child take on and master challenges.

 - Show the Fixed Versus Growth Mindset video and discuss how mistakes help us learn and improve.
 Encourage your child to consider why mistakes are an important part of learning; ask them to think about specific challenges they are facing and discuss how a growth mindset could help.